multimediaeval/multimediaeval.github.io/_editions/2022/tasks/disastermm.md

 * 7 October 2022: Test set release
 * 11 November 2022: Runs due
 * 23 November 2022: Results returned
-* December 2022: Working notes paper
+* 28 November 2022: Working notes paper  <!-- Fixed.
+Please do not change.-->
-* 12-13 January 2023: MediaEval 2022 Workshop
+* 12-13 January 2023: 13th Annual MediaEval Workshop, Collocated with [MMM 2023](https://www.mmm2023.no/) in Bergen, Norway and also online. <!-- Fixed.
+Please do not change.-->